cloudify-cosmo/getcloudify.org/guide/3.1/plugin-installer-plugin.md

 Each item in the provided plugins list should be a dictionary containing the following keys:

-* `name` - the plugin's name (name in plugin's setup.py file).
+* `name` - the name of the plugin (as defined in the setup.py file).
-* `folder` - the plugin's folder if bundled within a blueprint's plugins folder (optional).
-* `url` - the plugin's archive url which will be used by Python pip for installing the plugin (optional).
+* `source` - Can be one of:

+    - URL (http, https) to the plugin archive.
+    - relative path to a folder inside <blueprint_root>/plugins

+* `install` - true to install, false to ignore.
+(Default to true)
+* `executor` - Can be one of:

+    - host_agent - Indicates this plugin will be executed by a blueprint host type
+    - central_deployment_agent - Indicates this plugin will be executed by the central deployment agent created  <br>
+                                 after running 'deployments create...'

 {%note title=Note%}
-Plugin definition should contain one of folder/url keys.
+Plugin definition must contain the 'executor' key
 {%endnote%}